louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### 2025 AHA / ACC / AANP / AAPA / ABC / ACCP / ACPM / AGS / AMA / ASPC / NMA / PCNA / SGIM guideline for the prevention, detection, evaluation and management of high blood pressure in adults: a report of the American college of cardiology / American Heart Association joint committee on clinical practice guidelines [^e17ec969].
 Hypertension (2025).
 High credibility.

-PDE-5 inhibitors—use with antihypertensive medications notes that diesterase-5 inhibitors are a safe and effective therapy for erectile dysfunction and can be administered with antihypertensive medications.
+PDE-5 inhibitors — use with antihypertensive medications notes that diesterase-5 inhibitors are a safe and effective therapy for erectile dysfunction and can be administered with antihypertensive medications.
 Caution should be exercised when sildenafil, tadalafil, vardenafil, and avanafil are coadministered with CYP3A4 inhibitors (such as diltiazem, verapamil) or ingested with grapefruit juice or alcohol, which may increase the risk of hypotension, and these drugs should not be taken with nitrates due to the risk of severe hypotension.

 ---

 ### Female sexual dysfunction: ACOG practice bulletin clinical management guidelines for obstetrician-gynecologists, number 213 [^b927992e].
 Obstetrics and Gynecology (2019).
 High credibility.

-Sildenafil citrate—use position and adverse effects in female interest/arousal disorders: “Sildenafil should not be used for the treatment of female interest/arousal disorders outside of clinical trials.”
-Although evaluated, “Sildenafil citrate… has been evaluated but not FDA approved,” and randomized trial results “have been contradictory.”
-Reported adverse events include “headache, flushing, dyspepsia, nasal congestion, and transient visual disturbances,” and some apparent benefits were from women with SSRI-related sexual dysfunction rather than female sexual interest/arousal disorder.
+Sildenafil citrate — use position and adverse effects in female interest/arousal disorders: "Sildenafil should not be used for the treatment of female interest/arousal disorders outside of clinical trials."
+Although evaluated, "Sildenafil citrate… has been evaluated but not FDA approved," and randomized trial results "have been contradictory."
+Reported adverse events include "headache, flushing, dyspepsia, nasal congestion, and transient visual disturbances," and some apparent benefits were from women with SSRI-related sexual dysfunction rather than female sexual interest/arousal disorder.

 ---

 ### Nitroglycerin (Nitrostat) [^fa97b0d6].
 FDA (2019).
 Medium credibility.

 Warnings and precautions regarding the use of nitroglycerin SL (also known as Nitrostat, Nitro-BID, Nitro-DUR, Nitrolingual):
-- Drug withdrawal syndrome: maintain a high level of suspicion Maintain a high level of suspicion, as nitroglycerin may lead to tolerance and withdrawal symptoms, including increased angina, rebound hemodynamic effects, decreased exercise tolerance, acute myocardial infarction, and death.
+- **Drug withdrawal syndrome**: maintain a high level of suspicion Maintain a high level of suspicion, as nitroglycerin may lead to tolerance and withdrawal symptoms, including increased angina, rebound hemodynamic effects, decreased exercise tolerance, acute myocardial infarction, and death.
-- Exacerbation of severe hypotension, angina pectoris: use caution in patients with preexisting hypotension, volume depletion (especially in those taking concomitant diuretics or consumer alcohol), aortic or mitral valve stenosis, or acute myocardial infarction.
+- **Exacerbation of severe hypotension, angina pectoris**: use caution in patients with preexisting hypotension, volume depletion (especially in those taking concomitant diuretics or consumer alcohol), aortic or mitral valve stenosis, or acute myocardial infarction.
-- Exacerbation of vessel wall squeezing: use caution in patients with myocardial bridging.
+- **Exacerbation of vessel wall squeezing**: use caution in patients with myocardial bridging.

 ---